 By recognizing these signs, caregivers can gain a deeper understanding of their child's sensory needs, allowing them to make informed decisions that truly support their development.
 This active involvement not only complements professional interventions but also fosters consistency, leading to improved behavioral outcomes.
 Plus, the knowledge gained through support provider education can really help alleviate stress and enhance family interactions.
 It’s all about feeling confident in your ability to assist your child!

 The patient-focused approach of ABA therapy ensures that the techniques used are tailored to meet the unique needs of each young person.
 Let’s explore this together!
-We’re here to help you every step of the way!
+We’re here to !

 To help children manage their sensory sensitivities, caregivers can implement several strategies: